-Click here to read the story in its entirety on The New Yorker webpage.
-Paul La Farge’s “Another Life” was originally published in the July 2, 2012 issue of The New Yorker.
+"Another Life" by Paul La Farge Originally published in the July 2, 2012 issue of The New Yorker.

 “Another Life” is a relatively short story made up of two long, basically equal-length paragraphs.
 In the first paragraph we meet the four main characters: the husband, the wife, Jim LaMont (the sleazebag), and April P (the bartender).
 For most of the story, the narration closely follows the husband, who rather unwillingly is accompanying his wife to her father’s sixtieth birthday party in Boston.
 He only lasts a few hours at the party, returning to the hotel early, planning to read some of Rousseau’sDiscourse on the Origin of Inequality.